Hans Henrik Palm: Professional career

 Palm got a third chance of capturing the European welterweight title when he was matched against French champion Georges Warusfel on 26 February 1982 for the title that Jørgen Hansen had vacated.
 Palm won the title by TKO in round 3 and defended the title against former Italian champion Pierangelo Pira later in 1982.

 On 11 November 1982 he defended the title against Welsh contender Colin Jones but was stopped in two rounds.
-Hans Henrik Palm retired after the bout with a 39-3 record (18 KO's).
+Hans Henrik Palm retired after the bout with a 39–3 record (18 KO's).

 After the boxing career Palm worked as a trainer for Anders Eklund and the Bredahl-brothers Jimmi and Johnny.
 Palm became a successful businessman establishing a successful chain of fitness-centers and had success in the real estate market.
-However, at the arrival of the financial crisis in 2008 put an end to the business enterprise and Palm was declared personally bankrupt in 2010.
+However, the Great Recession put an end to the business enterprise and Palm declared personal bankruptcy in 2010.